jdbeutel/ics699-docs/newResearch/notes.md

 or running, speed, calories burned, incapacity, etc), and waking-survey, tracking the user's sleep habits and problems.

-The paper lists three system design principles:
+The paper lists three system design principles, which look good for my project, too:
 * participant primacy - users retain control over their raw data and can make decisions about what parts to share
 * data legibility - the system provides high-level tools and guidance on the implications of users' sharing decisions
 * long-term engagement - help uses make continuing, ongoing decisions about their sharing policies